The Prince of Egypt (musical): Copenhagen

-The musical had its international premiere in a Danish production on April 6, 2018, at the Fredericia Teater in Fredericia, then followed by a Summer season at the Royal Danish Theatre in Copenhagen 2019.
+The musical had its international premiere in a Danish production on April 6, 2018, at the Fredericia Teater in Fredericia, followed by a summer season at the Royal Danish Theatre in Copenhagen 2019.
 Fredericia Theater believed that for a larger, older and more visited stage, something new and grander was more fitting, and so they reinvented the visual design and created new dance choreographies.
 The song "The Plagues" omit the lyrics pertaining to Moses and Rameses' relationship.
-The song "Playing with the Big Boys" was omitted, as was the role of Huy, however the song's melody and lyrics mentioning the names of the Ancient Egyptian gods remain having been folded into the scene of the Ten Plagues instead.
+The song "Playing with the Big Boys" was omitted, as was the role of Huy, but the song's melody and lyrics mentioning the names of the Ancient Egyptian gods remain having been folded into the scene of the Ten Plagues instead.

 Utah

-The Tuacahn Amphitheatre in Ivins, Utah also staged a production of the musical from July 13 through October 20, 2018.Production Credits: Director: Scott S. Anderson, Choreography: Sean Ceeseman, Music Direction: Christopher Babbage, Scenic: Bradley Sheldon, Lighting, Cory Paddack, Costumes: Maria Lennin, Stage Managers: A.J.
-Sullivan, H. Housewright, Hannah Morris; Jessica Browning; Pyrotechnics: Hyram Berlow.
+The Tuacahn Amphitheatre in Ivins, Utah, also staged a production of the musical from July 13 through October 20, 2018.